 Before renting a house from an individual, ask for proof that they own the property.
 Check public records at the County Assessor’s office to be sure and to verify that no Notice of Default (NOD) or notice of a trustee sale has been issued.

-Beware of anyone who asks you to pay cash or wire money – and if you pay cash by choice, make sure to get a receipt.
+Beware of anyone who asks you to pay cash or wire money.
+If you pay cash by choice, make sure to get a receipt.
 Wiring money sounds more official than cash but it’s not; there’s no way to trace it.

 Be suspicious of a price that seems too good to be true.
 Try typing the street address into a search engine and see what comes up.
 Legitimate landlords often list properties on multiple sites, so if you find several listings for a property that sounds identical, but have a different rental amount, you've probably found a scam.

-Be aware of the “owner’s” priorities.
+Be aware of their "priorities."
 A legitimate landlord will want to know about your goals in finding a home, and about you and your family’s rental needs.
 A scammer will want to get your money.
 If money seems like a higher priority than anything else, that might be a sign of fraud.

 Red Flags for Renters:

 The “owner” is traveling or working outside of the U.S. and will send you the keys

 The “owner” will only interact with you online, not in person